SuperJedi224/Microscript/README.md

 # Microscript
 The Microscript golfing language

+Originally published May 28, 2015

+Relocated from Pastebin November 11, 2015

 Microscript was my first golfing language design.
 The language is stack based, operating on two stacks and two registers, with 64-bit integers as the sole data type.

 **Instructions:**